“The news of the resurrection is not a disclosure of human potential.” – Fleming Rutledge

 The disciples ask Jesus what they must do to be doing the work of God.
 Jesus replies, “Believe in the one God sent” John 6:28-29.
 The issue with the question “What should we do…?” is that it negates the reason that Jesus is there in the first place.
 What the disciples have failed to understand (what all of us misunderstand) is that doing is very much part of the problem.
-The answer of Christ is a diversion away from self.
+The answer of Christ is a diversion away from personal performance.
 We reconfigure good into a word that only applies to ourselves and people who make choices that are identical to our own.
 When “good choices” referencers our own choices, we begin to craft strange ideas about how other people should be transforming into a person identical to ourselves.
 Our idea of “saving” becomes more about cloning.
 This is how church cultures become incredibly insular and inaccessible to all but those who can present the cleanest (re. most financially stable) performance.
-While some of what is” good” will have commonalities, doing good is unique and specific to each individual.
+While some of what is good will have commonalities, doing good is unique and specific to each individual.
 Just as a whole room changes when you remove a single person from it.
 1

 The trick of self-righteousness is that in doing good, we begin to reject mercy.
 Grace becomes far too lenient when you are winning.
 Grace becomes entitlement.
 The entitlement then becomes a story about personal willpower and fortitude, which is a different thing than a God who resurrects the dead.

 I struggle with the answers that Jesus gives.
 He subverts all of the narratives that I have been given.
 When I was young, faith was conflated with willpower.
 The lines blurred and God became the God of those who “help themselves.”
-As I grew up, the idea that the whole cosmos was governed exclusively by my ability to control myself became a message of outright damnation.
+As I grew up, the idea that the whole cosmos was governed exclusively by my ability to make better choices became a message of outright damnation.
 In the wake of a pandemic and turning forty that message causes full-blown panic attacks.
 It’s horrific when God’s mercy directly corresponds to how much of a smiling superhero you believe yourself to be.